 9.2.
 Case Studies

 Contact dermatitis and urticaria to dill have both been reported, suggesting the possibility of topical allergies.
-In skin prick testing dill has shown cross-reactivity with Fennel Essential Oil, coriander, caraway, and aniseed.
+In skin prick testing dill has shown cross-reactivity with fennel, coriander, caraway, and aniseed.